 Military Funding for ACT and SAT

 DANTES funds one administration at a DANTES Test Center, for eligible military service members, on either the ACT Assessment or the SAT.
-Check the Directory of Education Centers to find out if your local DANTES education center provides the exam.
+Check to find out if your local DANTES education center provides the exam.
 DANTES Test Centers do not schedule SAT administrations in July and August as the SAT Program shuts down their scoring system in late summer to prepare for national testing in October.
 We recommend that you use the ACT during this period.